Compendium of innovative health technologies for low-resource settings

 All innovative solutions in the compendium are presented in one page summarizing the health problem addressed, the proposed solution and product specifications, based on data, information, and images provided by the developers of the technologies concerned.

-The full publication for download will be available soon.
+The full publication is available for download below.